Wills, Trusts & Probate

 Frequently Asked Questions About Trustee Duties and Liabilities

 Yes, trustees can be held personally liable if they breach their fiduciary duties or act negligently in managing the trust.
-Personal liability may arise from improper investments, failure to follow trust terms, or conflicts of interest.
-However, trustees who act in good faith and with reasonable care typically have protections from liability.
-Seeking legal guidance helps trustees understand their responsibilities and avoid actions that could lead to personal financial exposure.
+Liability may result from improper investments, self-dealing, failure to follow trust terms, or inadequate record-keeping.
+If a trustee’s conduct causes financial loss to beneficiaries, those beneficiaries may seek remedies such as surcharge, removal of the trustee, or monetary damages.
+Trustees who act in good faith and with reasonable care reduce their exposure to liability.
+Maintaining detailed records, documenting decision-making processes, and consulting with legal counsel on complex matters are practical steps trustees can take to protect themselves and demonstrate they met their obligations under California law.